alexch/codelikethis/public/lessons/agile_development/inceptions.md

 *  can also include developers, clients, admins, customer support reps, QA testers, apps, spammers…
 *  one persona per card/sheet

-# Persona Activities
+# Roles and Activities

 *  for each persona, ask what they can do (and can’t)
+*  one card for each activity
-*  one activity per card
+*  one card for each role
-*  diagram relationships among personae and activities
+*  diagram relationships among personae and activities and roles

 # Story Mapping